How Can I Study Business at the Undergraduate Level in the US?

 4) Three-year admissions:

 Typically, students apply to the undergraduate business programme after completing two years of coursework at the university.
 Accepted students begin their business classes at the start of their third year.
-However, some schools in the US are transitioning to a three-year undergraduate curriculum in which you can apply and start the business programme at the end of your first year instead of waiting.
-This change aims to better align with industry needs, allow students more time to explore career options, and provide a more comprehensive educational experience.
+However, some schools in the US are transitioning to a three-year undergraduate curriculum, allowing students to apply and start the business programme at the end of their first year, rather than waiting.
+This change aims to better align with industry needs, allowing students more time to explore career options and providing a more comprehensive educational experience.
 For instance, the McIntire School of Commerce at the University of Virginia is transitioning to a three-year undergraduate curriculum.
-The admission cycle adjustments will affect first-year UVA students beginning in the fall of 2024.
+The admission cycle adjustments will take effect for first-year UVA students beginning in the fall of 2024.

 Before applying to any business programme, it’s important to research the specific admission policies.
 If you’re sure about pursuing a business career, consider direct entry programmes to avoid the risk of not getting in later on.
 However, suppose you have varied interests and wish to explore them before committing to a business school after two years (and taking the risk that you may not be accepted).
 In that case, you can consider colleges that offer two-plus-two admissions.